Mediterranean Island Hopping - Corsica and Sardinia

 Part one of my most recent Mediterranean travel focused on France’s southern coast from Nice to Monaco, where we explored Vieille Ville, the old city within Nice, swam in the idyllic Mediterranean Sea, and watched the sunset from a harbor-side restaurant in Monaco.
-For the second part of our trip we flew from Nice to Ajaccio on the west coast of the island of Corsica.
+For the second part of our trip, we flew from Nice to Ajaccio on the west coast of the island of Corsica.
 From there we drove south to explore the dramatic landscape and stunning beaches of southern Corsica and northern Sardinia.

 What to See and Do in Corsica

 The island of Corsica is historically famous for being the birthplace of Napoleon Bonaparte.
-Today it is popular travel destination with its gorgeous coastline and majestic mountains and countryside.
-Corsica is very popular with French and Italian travelers and much less so with Americans or Brits, so brush up on your French.
+Today it is a popular travel destination with its gorgeous coastline and majestic mountains and countryside.
+Corsica is popular with French and Italian travelers and much less so with Americans or Brits, so brush up on your French.

 Getting to Sartene, Corsica

 From Nice, we took a short 49-minute flight on Air Corsica to Ajaccio, Corsica.
 Air Corsica is not a budget airline, they offered us drinks during the flight, checked our bags at no additional cost, and enjoyed a comfortable, albeit short trip over part of the Mediterranean Sea.
 We picked up our rental car (manual transmission only) from Budget at the Ajaccio airport.
 From Ajaccio, we traveled south for an hour and a half through some of the most dramatic mountain views I have ever witnessed, along a winding and at times extremely narrow road to the small mountain town of Sartene.
 I chose to stay the night in Sartene because of its location on a hillside in central Corsica, surrounded by farmland, forests, and mountains on the horizon.